• Skip to primary navigation

 There are really two ways to make bulgur for salad: making it like quinoa, or making it like couscous.

-The second method is even easier: all you do is boil water in a ratio of 2:1 (1 being bulgur), and pour it on the bulgur in a bowl.
-You cover the bowl and let it the bulgur steam and hydrate in the water for 12-15 minutes, off the heat.
+The second method is even easier: all you do is boil water in a ratio of 2:1 (1 being bulgur) and pour it over the bulgur in a bowl.
+You cover the bowl and let the bulgur steam, then hydrate in the water for 12-15 minutes off the heat.
 And that's it!

 Making a bulgur salad with feta, blood oranges and pomegranate seeds couldn't be easier!
 As you can possibly guess from the salad's name, the ingredients you'll need are: